xinjli/asr2k/README.md

 # ASR2K

-This repository will contain our code of our publication at `interspeech 2022`
+This repository contains our code of our publication at `interspeech 2022`

 ```
 Li, Xinjian, et al. "ASR2K: Speech Recognition for Around 2000 Languages without Audio" Interspeech 2022.
 2022